-The recent amendments to the Red Tractor standard has introduced that a nominated members and their deputy is registered on the scheme and completes the training specified within their Poultry Passport.
+The recent amendments, made in October 2018 to the Red Tractor standard has introduced the requirement that all catchers are registered on the scheme and completes the training specified within their Poultry Passport.
 It also recommends that other members of the catching teams are also enrolled.
-From 1st October 2018, it will be a requirement that all catchers are enrolled onto the Poultry Passport scheme.

 Next Generation of Poultry Apprenticeships

-Apprenticeship standards are changing - 'Trailblazers' are an England only Government initiative to develop a new type of apprenticeship.
-They are based on standards developed by employers.
-A poultry industry working group – made up of companies from across the industry together with NFU, BPC, LANTRA and Poultec have developed this practical standards for apprentices to ensure skilled staff are trained to work in our industry - there is a Poultry Worker Standard, for poultry stockpersons/hatchery operatives and Poultry Technician Standard, for poultry farm managers/hatchery managers.
+Apprenticeship standards have changed - A poultry industry working group – made up of companies from across the industry together with NFU, BPC, LANTRA and Poultec have developed practical standards for apprentices to ensure skilled staff are trained to work in our industry - there is a Poultry Worker Standard, for poultry stockpersons/hatchery operatives and Poultry Technician Standard, for poultry farm managers/hatchery managers.

-The new Apprenticeship standards replace the existing frameworks and will shortly be available from registered Apprenticeship providers.
+The new Apprenticeship standards replace the existing frameworks and are available from registered Apprenticeship providers - click here for details.